Robert Dunbar: Early life

 Dunbar was born in Carnbee, Scotland.
-His birth is recorded as December 13, 1812.
-His father was William Dunbar, a mechanical engineer, came from a family line of engineers.
+His birth is recorded as 13 December 1812.
+His father was William Dunbar, a mechanical engineer who came from a family line of engineers.
 Dunbar immigrated with his family to Pickering, Ontario, while a boy of 12.
 He went to high school and college in Canada.
-He took up an interest in mechanics and learned mechanical engineering.
+He took an interest in mechanics and learned mechanical engineering.